 Also available to student clubs and organizations at SCC is our Student and Organization Resource Center.
-In it you'll find work and storage space, a computer and printer, a poster machine, the Leadership Library, and tons more.
-Come by and plug in to your SCC Service-learning & Leadership resources!
+In it you'll find work and storage space, a Leadership Library, paper supplies and tons more.
+Come by and plug in to your SCC club resources!

 Clubs & Organizations